Intelligent Work: Zarion Project

 Publications & News Items

-Dr Cahill speaks about automation and the requirements for healthy and ethical work at the Automation & Robotics Summits, January 2020.
+Cahill, J. (2020) - Automation and the requirements for healthy and ethical work / Presentation at the Automation & Robotics Summit, January 2020.

 For more information, please contact